okeeffed/cheat-sheets/EC2-Container-Service.md

 2. Container instances - EC2 Instances running the ECS agent and registered in a cluster.
 3. Task Definitions - Description of an application with one or more container definitions.
 4. Scheduling - How we get our tasks on the container instances.
-5. Servies - An ECS service allows us to run or maintain a number o instances of a task definition.
+5. Servies - An ECS service allows us to run or maintain a number of instances of a task definition.
 6. Tasks - an instance of a Task definition
 7. Containers - A Linux Container (Docker for example) created as part of a Task.

 ***